 Reasons for the Glass-Steagall Act

 Commercial banks were accused of being too speculative in the pre-Depression era, not only because they were investing their assets but also because they were buying new issues for resale to the public.
 Thus, banks became greedy, taking on huge risks in the hope of even bigger rewards.
+The Glass-Steagall Act prevented banks from deriving more than 10% of their income from selling and buying securities.

 Banking itself became sloppy and objectives became blurred.
 Unsound loans were issued to companies in which the bank had invested, and clients would be encouraged to invest in those same stocks.
+It prevented investment banks from having a controlling interest in retail banks.

 The Effects of Repealing the Glass-Steagall Act